Skip to content

 Operational Variables

-There is a pronounced difference in the “grindability” of various grades of carbide, with some being more damaging on a diamond wheel than others.
-Increased cobalt content in the carbide makes the carbide softer, wearing the diamond wheel faster.
+There is a pronounced difference in the “grindability” of various grades of carbide, with some creating more wheel wear than others.
+Increased cobalt content in the carbide makes the carbide more impact resistant, but can also load a wheel quicker.
 It is important to consider the concentration of the diamond wheel as well.
 An increase of diamond particles improves grinding performance.
 The extended life of the wheel will benefit your operational profitability.
-An increase of diamond concentration up to 125 greatly improves the grinding performance.
+An increase of diamond concentration up to 125 greatly improves the grinding performance, but might make the wheel harder and less efficient.
 Wheels with 50 or lower concentration of diamond should be carefully considered.

 It should be noted that speed, traverse rate, and diamond concentration play a large part in carbide grinding success.
 These variables should be closely evaluated and monitored over time.
 Keeping a record of facts and figures over time can assist your engineer in identifying any changes to the grinding wheel that need to be made.